-Under the high patronage of H.E Minister of the Federal Ministry of Power of Nigeria and with the support of the Economic Community of West African States, Konect Group are proud to present the second edition of the West African Power and Energy Cooperation Conference (WAPECC 21) which will take place virtually from 3rd – 4th June 2021.
+Under the high patronage of H.E Minister of the Federal Ministry of Power of Nigeria and with the support of the Economic Community of West African States, Konect Group were proud to present the second edition of the West African Power and Energy Cooperation Conference (WAPECC 21) which took place virtually from 3rd – 4th June 2021.

-Digital WAPECC Abuja will provide an intimate platform to network and socialise, and will bring together the region’s top decision makers, international investors, leading technology providers, power developers, donor bodies, development partners, management consultancy firms, and other professionals from around the globe and from across West Africa.
+Digital WAPECC Abuja provided an intimate platform to network and socialise, and brought together the region’s top decision makers, international investors, leading technology providers, power developers, donor bodies, development partners, management consultancy firms, and other professionals from around the globe and from across West Africa.

-This biannual regional dialogue on energy provides authoritative analysis, data, policy recommendations and real solutions to help ECOWAS countries provide secure, affordable and sustainable energy for all.
-It will be a meeting place for the Economic Community of West African States (ECOWAS) and regional bodies to tackle their most pressing issues: Access to clean, affordable, reliable, and modern energy services for the region and importantly, work on the dynamics and Fundamentals of Energy development for sustainability and to effectively lead the clean energy revolution in the wake of this global pandemic.
+This biannual regional dialogue on energy provided authoritative analysis, data, policy recommendations and real solutions to help ECOWAS countries provide secure, affordable and sustainable energy for all.
+It was a meeting place for the Economic Community of West African States (ECOWAS) and regional bodies to tackle their most pressing issues: Access to clean, affordable, reliable, and modern energy services for the region and importantly, work on the dynamics and fundamentals of energy development for sustainability and to effectively lead the clean energy revolution in the wake of the global pandemic.

-For the member countries of the Economic Community of West African States (ECOWAS), namely: Benin, Burkina Faso, Cape Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo, WAPECC also means a platform to develop regional cooperation, interconnectivity and somewhere to decide on shared actions to drive growth.
+For the member countries of the Economic Community of West African States (ECOWAS), namely: Benin, Burkina Faso, Cape Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone and Togo, Digital WAPECC Abuja21 also meant a platform to develop regional cooperation, interconnectivity and somewhere to decide on shared actions to drive growth.

 The common objective of eradicating energy poverty and achieving the 2030 objectives has never been more urgent.